Janet Billig Rich

 Early in her career, she worked at Caroline Records handling publicity and A&R, where she worked closely with bands such as Pussy Galore, Primus, Smashing Pumpkins, Hole, and White Zombie,.
 After Caroline, she worked at Gold Mountain Entertainment, where she managed Nirvana, The Breeders, The Lemonheads, Hole, Walt Mink, and Dinosaur Jr. She became the youngest senior executive at Atlantic Records in the mid-1990s, where she developed artists such as Sugar Ray, Matchbox 20, and Jewel.

-As the former manager, during her tenure at Gold Mountain Entertainment, Billig Rich's notable contributions to the legendary rock band Nirvana have been highlighted in a number of books focused on the band's career.
+As the former manager, during her tenure at Gold Mountain Entertainment, Billig Rich's notable contributions to the rock band Nirvana have been highlighted in a number of books focused on the band's career.

 Early life

-Janet Billig Rich was born as Janet Sue Billig in Queens, New York to Priscilla and Norbert Billig.
+Janet Billig Rich was born Janet Sue Billig in Queens, New York to Priscilla and Norbert Billig.
 She has stated she loved music from a young age, and as a girl was obsessed with "Nadia's Theme."
 While attending Calhoun High School on Long Island she became an avid fan of The Replacements, and drove around the country following their tours.
 She later graduated from New York University.